 The Demolition Committee is made up of the following persons:

-- city councillors Bernard Rodrigue, as president, Loïc Blancquaert, as vice-president and Francis Le Chatelier
+- city councillors David Bowles, as president, Loïc Blancquaert, as vice-president and Francis Le Chatelier

 The Demolition Committee meets when a request is made that requires it.
 These meetings are announced in a public notice a few days ahead of time.
 Meetings are open to the public.